nrosenstein-c4d/c4d-container-object/README.md

 ## Custom Compilation

 The included builds are built against the R14 API.

-The included `Makefile` is ready to compile the plugin from the command-line using the `make` utility.
-However, the makefile is dependant on the Cinema 4D Makefile collection which can be downloaded from [here][1].
+If you want to compile the plugin for another version of Cinema 4D, you can choose between either using the Visual Studio IDE (Windows), the XCode IDE (Mac) or my custom makefile collection that can be found [here][1] (currently, Windows only).
+I can not give support for the IDE's as I'm not using any of them.
+Please check the [plugincafe][3] and ask there.

 This is an example for how to build on Windows x86.
-The Visual C++ compiler is the only compatible compiler.
+The Visual C++ compiler is the only compatible compiler at this time (May 2013).

     vcvarsall x86
     make plugin